Time to read: 7 mins

 When thinking of insuring your Border Collie, it is best to do so from a young age.
 This is because younger animals are cheaper to insure.
 They are less likely to require treatment and have no claims made for them.
 Often conditions do not show up until later in life.
 Insuring your Border Collie from a young age will mean any issues that may arise will be covered through your pet insurance provider.
 While genetics can give you an idea of what conditions your dog may have, there could be unforeseen medical bills.

 Although it is recommended you insure your Border Collie from a young age it is not required as older dogs can get insurance too.
-We may even be able to cater for your Border Collie should they need cover for pre-existing conditions.

 Border Collie inspiration